madhusudhankonda/pcep-tests/README.md

 ## What is PCEP Certification?

-PCEP Python Entry Level Programmer certification is your first step into the world of Python.
+The [PCEP Python Entry Level Programmer certification](https://pythoninstitute.org/certification/pcep-certification-entry-level/) is your first step into the world of Python.
 Python is the world's top most popular programming language, used extensively in Artificial Intelligence and Data Sciences as well as in general-purpose computing area.
 Getting professional accreditation in Python is surely a feather in your programmer's hat and a strong step in your professional career.
+The [syllabus](https://pythoninstitute.org/certification/pcep-certification-entry-level/pcep-exam-syllabus/) for this certification is available on Python Institute.

 ## What does this course offer you?